 - After that, grease the linkage bearings to remove residues from them.
 Then, you may disconnect the swingarm from the motorcycle.
 It would help if you also greased its bearings for quick removal.

-- Finally, you can pry off the old and damaged bearing sets to install the new ones.
+- Finally, you can pry off the old and damaged wheel bearings sets to install the new ones.

 The brake pistons of the ST1100 motorcycle lie down in an exposed position.
 Eventually, this part becomes subject to seizure.
 It can lead to a severe accident or compromise the rider’s safety.
 You may find it pathetic to be on a good speed but fail to control the brakes.

 You need to bleed the system first.
 Then, disassemble the caliper pistons.
-To quickly remove air from the system, drain some fluid by taking the plate off the master cylinder.
-Alternatively, reverse bleeding is a great idea to thoroughly flush and bleed (or replace fluid) the system.
-You can contact the dealer to fix the issue if you find flushing difficult.
+To quickly remove the Air fuel filter from the system, drain some fluid by taking the plate off the master cylinder.
+Alternatively, reverse bleeding is a great idea to thoroughly coolant flush and bleed (or replace fluid) the system.
+You can contact the dealer to fix the issue if flushing is difficult.

 Another major problem of the Honda ST1100 is the worn-out steering head bearings.
 The rider may often find the bike difficult to steer at lower speeds and straight lines.
-Then, you may need to control steering more strictly and find it very hard to manage well.
+Then, you may need to control steering more strictly and find it difficult to manage well.

 Some Honda ST1100 riders have discovered that their bikes consume more fuel than usual.
 The average mileage of this bike is 30-35 km/l.
 But it may somehow get reduced to 20-25 km/l over time.
 When your bike points to low mileage, you may need to pour more fuel into the tank.
 It is both financial and time-loss, especially if you need to go on a long ride.

 You should contact the bike dealer and ask them to inspect the engine for any faults.
-Otherwise, a replacement with a compatible and accepted engine will solve the problem.
+Otherwise, a compatible and accepted engine replacement will solve the problem.

 Conclusion